Staff and Advisory Board

 Rhonda Auguste has served as the first Executive Director of the Wight Foundation, Inc. since June 1987.
 Like the students she serves, Ms. Auguste earned a scholarship from a public school in Harlem to attend The Spence School, a private school in the Upper East Side of Manhattan.
 After Spence, she attended Harvard University, where she majored in Sociology and Afro-American Studies.
 Ms. Auguste also earned a master’s degree in General Professions in Education from Seton Hall University.
 Ms. Auguste currently serves on the Board of Directors of the Secondary School Admission Test Board (SSATB).
 Prior to The Wight Foundation, Ms. Auguste directed the student of color recruitment program at St. Paul’s School in Concord, New Hampshire and was a corporate giving officer at the Equitable Foundation in New York City.

-Linda Borden, MIT Office of Engineering Outreach Programs (MA)
+Linda Borden, Student Support Consultant, MIT Office of Engineering Outreach Programs (MA)

 Linda Borden joined the MIT Office of Engineering Outreach Programs as student support consultant in February 2015.
 In her role, she provides students with guidance on leadership, high school transitions, and personal, academic, and career success.
 She has worked in many capacities in the areas of student access, success strategies, and support at several schools and non-profits, including Boston Arts Academy, City Connects, and the National Partnership for Educational Access (NPEA).
 Ms. Borden sits on the Board of Ambassadors of The Steppingstone Foundation.
 Ms. Borden is a graduate of Fordham University and the Boston College School of Social Work.